OAarne/otm-harjoitustyo/README.md

 ### Viikko 1
 [komentorivi.txt](https://github.com/OAarne/otm-harjoitustyo/blob/master/laskarit/viikko1/komentorivi.txt)

-## Projekti: __spacewar__
+## Projekti: __zhuLi__
-A simple asteroids-type space shooter.
+zhuLi is a digital research assistant, written in Kotlin.
-Will be made as elaborate as I have the time and inspiration to make it.
+It can be used to collect and organize sources and research notes.